Through An Empath's Eyes

 In everyday life, empathy can have an impact on how we function.
 Not every single human expresses empathy and might argue this.
 Being highly aware of emotions and energies can affect how we feel individually, our daily choices, and the people closest to us.
 It’s about survival and understanding what’s happening around us, it can even be a response to trauma.
 Daily living for an empath can be defined by small things such as preferring decluttered spaces, being close with animals and nature, having conversations about the universe, enjoying a cup of tea, or the comfort of a bath.
 Empaths are drawn to water because it’s cleansing and relaxing.
 Anything positive and uplifting that can make their life calmer – the things they love – can help them survive the powerful emotions and energies around them.

-It’s difficult enough juggling one’s own emotions, let alone absorbing others’.
+It’s difficult enough juggling one’s own emotions, let alone absorbing the emotions of others.
 Everyone needs time to recharge, to regain their energy and reset themselves.
 We’re like our electronics, if the battery drains then you need to refill or the device won’t function.
 If we drain, we don’t function.
 When considering what it’s truly like to absorb and feel the emotions of others, one should imagine our own individual emotions emanating from others.
 What does it feel like when we’re sad or grieving?
 Painful both physically and emotionally, unbearable even.
 What does it feel like when we’re angry or hateful?
 So stressful we may wish to cause harm to others or embrace the evil growing inside us.

 General emotions such as sadness, anger, happiness, excitement, etc. are all easier to comprehend, it’s the everyday experiences that are harder for an empath to bear.
 Seeing a homeless person begging for money on the street, watching a news report about a major disaster or tragedy where many people have died, witnessing the birth of your child for the first time, or seeing someone struggle with addiction or alcohol problems.
 While not all of these everyday occurrences are negative, they’re intense.
 Some make us ache, some make us cry with such happiness that we can’t see.
 Even watching certain movies can make us feel so uplifted, inspired, sad, or leave us with unanswered emotional questions.